This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Drive the Road of the Seven Lakes

-While the drive is stunning, combined it is nearly 248 miles (400 km) or a 7-hour round trip – and that’s if you don’t make any stops!
+While the drive is stunning, combined it is nearly 248 miles (400 kilometers) or a 7-hour round trip – and that’s if you don’t make any stops!
 We weren’t up for that much driving and opted to take this full-day tour from Bariloche instead!

 We had a fantastic time on this day trip.
 Not having to worry about directions or driving allowed both of us to take in the scenery and the sights.
 It includes round trip transfer from your hotel in Bariloche.
 The tour took us along the road of the Seven Lakes with many stops to take photos.
-We then made it to San Martin de Los Andes and had about 3 hours to explore.
+We then made it to San Martín de Los Andes and had about 3 hours to explore.
 I loved the Swiss-inspired architecture with the Patagonian landscape in the background!

 Book this scenic full-day tour now and get FREE cancellation 24 hours before you go.